 We went on Friday and pretty much had the place to ourselves.
 Straight away we were met with some lions and lionesses just chilling out.
 We were amazed, the kid, unbelievably not so.
 I’m not usually a fan of zoos, in fact I’m not at all but the majority of them did seem happy here (although I always want the lions to have bigger enclosures but hey) It was a big site which we walked round most of before getting the train to take us round for a tour.
 The kid was completely nonplussed and preferred the indoor soft play but that just says a lot about her state of mood.
 Unless your toddlers are complete animal enthusiasts then I’d say take them here when they’re a bit older and can appreciate what you’re showing them :/ Oh and coffee snobs (aka me), grab yours before you go.

 Now, Southwold beach is pretty big and when you arrive in the town, if like us you head towards the first sign that you see for parking and the beach, then the bit you’ll hit is by the pier.
-It is lovely here, but it’s a mix of pebbles and sand and just isn’t as toddler friendly, and this is where we ended up taking the kid for the majority of our stay.
+It is lovely here, but it’s a mix of pebbles and sand and just isn’t as toddler friendly and this is where we ended up taking the kid for the majority of our stay.
 Then on speaking to the friend we were renting from, we found out that if you drive through the town itself, and out the other side, you reach the much bigger, fully sandy beach with lovely sand dunes.
 Doh.
-Had we known this we would’ve spent most of our time there and maybe there would’ve been less moaning, from the kid and from me.

 This was a sweet little town was a thirty minute drive from Southwold.
 It has a few classic seafood shacks along the front that you can buy the catches of the day from, everything chalked up on boards outside.
 Trying some smoked fish is a must.
-The high street is much like Southwold with lovely houses, cafes and shops and my husband quotes as having the best ice cream we’d tried (I opted out at this point after having inhaled the stuff every day) Aldeburgh is definitely worth a visit.
+The high street is much like Southwold with lovely houses, cafes and shops and my husband quotes as having the best ice cream we’d tried.
+Aldeburgh is definitely worth a visit.

 This is where we stayed when we visited and it’s just a ten minute drive into Southwold.
 It’s a village set on and around the A12, the main road into and out of Suffolk but don’t let that put you off.
 It’s surrounded by marshland where you can go crabbing in certain places (we didn’t do this) and there’s a huge old church which is worth a quick look.
 Also worth a visit is White Hart Inn which has an enormous garden looking back on Southwold itself.
 There’s no kids play area but because the weather was nice Olivia was happy just to run about.
 We had one OK meal here but our second was lovely (crab salad and ribs) They do some great wines and beers.